Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 In the preceding code, we created a route with the path * to get all non-configured paths and assign them to the attached component.

-Note: We created a component called NoMatch.js, but you can name yours whatever you want to display 404, page not found, on the screen, so users know they are on the wrong page.
+We created a component called NoMatch.js, but you can name yours whatever you want to display 404, page not found, on the screen, so users know they are on the wrong page.
 We can also add a button that takes the user to another page or back, which leads us to programmatic navigation.

-#How to Navigate Programmatically in React
+#How to navigate programmatically in React

 Programmatic navigation is the process of navigating/redirecting a user as a result of an action on a route, such as a login or a signup action, order success, or when he clicks on a back button.